Tyk Multi Data Center Bridge

 Flexible architecture

-• You can control geographic distribution of traffic, restricting traffic to data centres/regions of your choice.
+• You can control geographic distribution of traffic, restricting traffic to data centers/regions of your choice.

 • You can put your Tyk API Gateways close to users, but still have a single management layer.